Bon Cop, Bad Cop 2: Plot

-Politics
+Themes

-The film touches on what seems to be a political angle, with some satire thrown at the U.S., but actor Colm Feore expresses that they are trying to convey a sociological message, in that Canadians and Americans have fundamental differences.
+The film touches on what seems to be a political angle, with some satire thrown at the US, but actor Colm Feore expresses that they are trying to convey a sociological message, in that Canadians and Americans have fundamental differences.
 The actor goes on to say that it's also a jab at Americans for their ignorance of Canadian culture over the years.

-One way this is portrayed in the film, is when local U.S. officers are wary of French speaking cop Huard and question his nationality.
+One way this is portrayed in the film is when local US law enforcement officers cannot identify the Quebec French David Bouchard is speaking or agree on the existence of French Canadians.

 Cast

 Production

 Huard, a prominent public figure in Quebec, has an extensive background in Canadian entertainment.
 As screenplay writer, producer, and lead actor, Huard played an active role in the overall production of the film.
 He was first inspired to write the series original film Bon Cop, Bad Cop during a performed comedic monologue at the Genie Awards in 2003.
 The actor played on linguistic and cultural differences, and realized those were the very things that perhaps separated, and also united Franco and Anglo-Canadian audiences.
 He claims "The one thing we can laugh about together is our differences.
 That's when I had a flash for Bon Cop."

 Production of the film began in Montreal and the Eastern Townships (including Richmond in the bridge scene) in May 2016.
 Unlike the original film, which derived much of its humour from the culture clash between English Canada and Quebec, the sequel's script downplays that aspect in favour of a focus on Canada's relationship with the United States.
 The cast also includes radio broadcaster John Moore as the President of the United States.
 Colm Feore claims that "the wonderful thing about the movie is the way it capitalizes on cultural differences for laughs, but never puts one side above the other."
 This same narrative is carried throughout the sequel, with more humour and action.
 Screenplay writer Huard says in an interview that there is a much less "combative tone" between the two cops, and that the film also tells a story about friendship.

 Michael Madsen was slated to appear in the film as an FBI agent, but was forced to drop out for health reasons and was replaced by Andreas Apergis.